fabulous-dev/Fabulous/docs/tools.md

 ### Known limitations:

-1. The F# interpreter used on-device has incompletnesses and behavioural differences:
+1. The F# interpreter used on-device has incompletenesses and behavioural differences:

-   1. Object expressions may not be intepreted
+   1. Object expressions may not be interpreted
    2. Implementations of ToString() and other overrides will be ignored
    3. Some other F# constructs are not supported (e.g. address-of operations)